 2022 IRTAF Grant Winners

-This Fall, the Illinois Retired Teachers Association Foundation (IRTAF) will award $36,500 in grant money to several public school educators from across the state.
+This Fall, the Illinois Retired Teachers Association Foundation (IRTAF) awarded nearly $36,500 in grant money to several public school educators from across the state.
 This grant money will allow these educators to enrich their instruction with materials not otherwise available to them.
 Their students are the real winners!
 A special thank you to the Illinois Principals Association for their assistance with the promotion of this program.
 Below, you will find the name of each winner listed, along with his/her school, IRTA Area, and a paragraph summary about each project in the winner’s own words.

 Justine Davis, Oregon Elementary School, Oregon (1)

 Since COVID, Chromebooks in the classroom have exploded in our district.
 Students now have their own Chromebook, and I work to incorporate fun and engaging ways to use their devices in music class.
 Music can be a noisy subject, and having proper headphones for each student ensures that students can explore music websites in a safe environment without distracting others.
 Having a quality set of classroom headphones will ensure that all of my 460+ students will be able to participate in music listening activities while only needing to focus on the project instead of feeling discomfort because of ill-fitting headphones.

 Jenna Dempsey, Dillon Primary School and Merrill Elementary School in Rock Falls District 13, Rock Falls (1)